Progressive Party (United States, 1948–1955): Communist influence

+In 1948, 51% of people polled by the American Institute of Public Opinion believed that the Progressives were dominated by communists.
+Orson Welles, a friend of Roosevelt who had endorsed him in the 1944 election, refused to be involved with Wallace's presidential campaign.
+Welles later described Wallace as "a prisoner of the [U.S.] Communist Party.
+He would never do anything to upset them."p.
+66 James Imbrie, the chair of the Progressive Party in New Jersey and 1949 gubernatorial nominee, rejected support from the New Jersey Communist Party.

-In February 1948, two days before a special election put American Labor Party candidate Leo Isacson into Congress, The New York Times analyzed the shifting background of the Progressive Party:The question involved in the special election is how strongly the Labor [ALP] party vote will hold up after withdrawal of the Amalgamated Clothing Workers of America and other anti-Communist unions from the Labor party because of its support of Mr. Wallace's candidacy for President, which has left the Communists and other left-wing elements in complete control of that party's organization.
+In February 1948, two days before a special election put American Labor Party candidate Isacson into Congress, The New York Times analyzed the shifting background of the Progressive Party:The question involved in the special election is how strongly the Labor [ALP] party vote will hold up after withdrawal of the ACWA and other anti-Communist unions from the Labor party because of its support of Mr. Wallace's candidacy for President, which has left the Communists and other left-wing elements in complete control of that party's organization.

 More broadly, in the run-up to the presidential election, the Democrats nominated Harry Truman to run for a full term while New York Governor Thomas E. Dewey, who had lost to Roosevelt in 1944, was renominated by the Republican Party.
 Dewey had defeated the isolationist, non-interventionist senator Robert A. Taft of Ohio for the GOP nomination and favored an aggressive policy against the USSR.

-The American Communist Party did not field a presidential candidate, and instead endorsed Wallace for President, given that the Cold War was beginning to gain momentum and with it the Red Scare and anti-Communist sentiment.
-This endorsement was to hinder Wallace far more than it would help him.
-When Wallace refused to expel Communists working in the party during the 1948 election, his campaign was severely criticized by both the firmly anti-Communist Truman and Dewey camps.

 The former Communist National Committee member Bella Dodd asserts in School of Darkness that the Progressive Party of 1948 had Wallace as its voice and "inspirational leader" but was really controlled by top U.S. Communists, in particular William Z. Foster and Eugene Dennis, who filled the staff of the new party with people loyal to themselves and dictated self-defeating policies to the Progressive Party.
 Dodd concluded:The reason they wanted a small limited Progressive Party was because it was the only kind they could control.
 They wanted to control it because they wanted a political substitute for the Communist Party, which they expected would soon be made illegal.
 A limited and controlled Progressive Party would be a cover organization and a substitute for the Communist Party if the latter were outlawed.

 Historians have disputed the degree to which Communists shaped the party.
 Most agree that Wallace paid very little attention to internal party affairs.
 Historians Schapsmeier and Schapsmeier argue (1970 p 181):